Here are some of the notable case results our firm has achieved in the 2019 calendar year:

 Here are some of the firm's most notable case results from its illustrious history:

 $7,200,000.
-College student was an unbelted passenger in van which rolled over.
+A College student was an unbelted passenger in a van which rolled over.
 She suffered serious injuries resulting in paraplegia.

 $6,000,000.
-Hospital worker severely burned in an electrical explosion as a result of a faulty switch that caused an electrical arc.
+A Hospital worker was severely burned in an electrical explosion resulting from a faulty switch.
 The case settled during trial against the manufacturer.

 $2,375,000.
-We represented a woman, crossing the street in the crosswalk, who was struck by a van.
+A woman was crossing the street in the crosswalk when she was struck by a van.
 The insurance company for the driver and the van argued that the pedestrian didn't look before crossing, and that the driver could not see her because she emerged from a shady section of the sidewalk.
 The defendants also argued that the pedestrian made a good recovery, despite suffering a head injury, multiple broken bones, and undergoing multiple surgeries.
 We countered such arguments with a detailed investigation including obtaining the police investigation reports, interviewing witnesses, retaining accident reconstruction experts, having illustrations created of the incident scene and the various injuries, and working with treating medical doctors who were willing to testify at trial.
 Through our efforts, we were able to counter the defendant's allegations and obtain a significant compensatory award for our client.
-October 2011.

-$2,100,000 verdict.
-Sanitation worker fractured leg when struck by vehicle.
+$2,100,000.
+A Sanitation worker fractured his leg when he was struck by a vehicle.
 Our client was alighting from a garbage truck when he was struck by the private vehicle.
 Both the car that hit our client and The City of New York were held liable.
 The City was held liable for failing to properly supervise its workers and provide a safe work environment.
 The City of New York paid the bulk of the award as the private vehicle only had the minimum amount of insurance required by the State.